Alex4386/Typhon/.github/docs/volcano/lateral_blast.md

 [<  Return to Typhon Docs](/DOCS.md)
 [<< Return to Volcano Docs](./index.md)

-# Lateral Blast: When Mountains Explode Sideways
+# Lateral Blast

-The most dramatic volcanic event of the 20th century occurred on May 18, 1980, when Mount St. Helens in Washington State didn't just erupt upward - it exploded sideways.
-This lateral blast devastated 230 square miles of forest in minutes, traveling at speeds up to 300 mph (480 km/h).
-Similar events have occurred at Mount Bezymianny (1956) and Mount Bandai (1888), creating some of Earth's most distinctive volcanic landscapes.
+Lateral blasts are rare volcanic events where eruptions explode sideways rather than upward, devastating large areas and creating distinctive horseshoe-shaped craters.

-Typhon brings this rare but spectacular volcanic phenomenon to Minecraft.
+Typhon simulates this dramatic volcanic phenomenon.

 <img src="https://github.com/user-attachments/assets/d8e8e172-92c4-462f-bca7-e6e87274724a" width="400" />

-## The Science Behind Lateral Blasts
+## Formation Process

-In nature, lateral blasts typically occur when:
+Lateral blasts typically occur when:
 1. Magma intrudes into a volcano's flank, creating a bulge
 2. This destabilizes the volcano's structure
-3. The weight of the bulging section causes a massive landslide
+3. The bulging section causes a massive landslide
-4. The sudden removal of this material "uncorks" the pressurized magma system
+4. The sudden removal "uncorks" the pressurized magma system
 5. The eruption explodes horizontally through the collapsed section

-The result is a devastating directional blast that can travel for miles, flatten forests, and create a distinctive horseshoe-shaped crater - as seen dramatically at Mount St. Helens, which lost 1,300 feet (400 meters) of elevation in seconds.
+The result is a devastating directional blast that creates a distinctive horseshoe-shaped crater and significantly reduces volcano elevation.

-## Creating a Lateral Blast in Typhon
+## Creating a Lateral Blast

-Typhon allows you to recreate this extraordinary geological event, transforming your volcano's appearance permanently.
+Configure and trigger a lateral blast to permanently transform your volcano.

 > [!NOTE]
 > These commands refer to the main vent.
 For subsidiary vents, please refer to the [Eruption Vents](./vents.md#commands) documentation.